Kofokore/Marketing-Campaign-Analysis/README.md

  5. To provide data driven insights for the optimization of marketing campaign methods and to influence budget allocation
  ### Insights from Analysis
  1. Influencers marketing channel has the highest impression but the least conversion rate.
 This indicates strong visibility but weak engagement.
- 2. Agent productivity varies significantly
+ 2. The total impressions for february and september are significantly lower than other months.
- 3. Call abandonment is a major challenge
+ 3.
  4. Customer interest in products is uneven.
 Certain products are discussed more during calls, this suggest more demand for some products
 ### Tools Used
 .
 Microsoft Excel